George Lang (Ohio politician): Controversies

-Lang caused a controversy in July 2024 when he spoke at a rally for U.S. vice-presidential candidate J.D.
-Vance in favor of the election of U.S. presidential candidate Donald Trump and stating that "if we lose this one, it's going to take a civil war to save this country" and that he was glad that people like "Bikers for Trump" were on his side.
+Lang caused a controversy in July 2024 when he spoke at a rally for U.S. vice-presidential candidate JD Vance in favor of the election of U.S. presidential candidate Donald Trump and stating that "if we lose this one, it's going to take a civil war to save this country" and that he was glad that people like "Bikers for Trump" were on his side.
 The remarks were condemned by the Ohio Senate Democratic Caucus as inciting violence, stating "Political violence has been condemned by Republicans and Democrats alike.
 Inciting violence over an election that hasn't even occurred yet is irresponsible and undemocratic." and the campaign of U.S. Vice-President Kamala Harris issued a call for an apology.
 George Lang later posted that he regretted his divisive remarks.

 In March 2025, George Lang made divisive statements at a school board meeting.
 Lang stated that it costs too much to educate disabled children and implied that the reason for a child having a disability was because they did not come from loving homes.
 These statements drew outrage from parents, educators, and advocates.

 Personal life

-He and his wife Debbie have two daughters.
+He and his wife Debbie have two daughters, Amy and Alicia.